Lindy Hop and Anti-Racism

 - Understanding the deeper meaning of our movements and practices

-- Learning how people can use art and expression to overcome large challenges
+- Learning how people can use art and expression to overcome huge challenges

-- Having more historical knowledge and stories helps with learning and understanding new ideas faster
+- With more historical knowledge and stories we can learn and understand new ideas faster

-- Having knowledge and context that can inform your dancing and make it more grounded in swing sensibility
+- Knowledge and context can inform our dancing and make it more grounded in swing sensibility

 Who are we today as a community?